google/aiyprojects-raspbian/README.md

 2. Set environment variable `PYTHONPATH` so Python can find the `aiy` package

-3. You may have to install the Pico text-to-speech engine, `libttspico-utils`, to allow it to generate speech dynamically
+3. You may have to install the Pico text-to-speech engine, `libttspico-utils`, to allow it to generate speech dynamically (If `apt-get install libttspico-utils` doesn't work, manually download and install deb packages `libttspico-data`, `libttspico0`, and `libttspico-utils` separately)

 The best way to experience the software is to try it.
 **[Let's go to the examples.](https://github.com/nickoala/aiy-voice-only/tree/aiyprojects/examples/voice)**